|Braised steak with vegetables - a meal in one casserole!|

 - 1/2 cup of beef stock or broth

-Preheat oven to 350 degrees.
-Season the steaks on both sides with the seasoned salt, black pepper, Cajun seasoning, and paprika; place into a 13 x 9 inch baking dish.
+Preheat oven to 350 degrees F. Season the steaks on both sides with the seasoned salt, black pepper, Cajun seasoning, and paprika; place into a 13 x 9 inch baking dish.
 Sprinkle a couple of dashes of Worcestershire sauce on top of each steak and coat each with Country Bob's sauce.
 Cut the butter into very thin slices and scatter across the steaks.
 In layers, add the potatoes, then onion, carrots and bell pepper.
 Pour stock around steaks, cover with foil and bake for 1 to 1-1/2 hours, or until tender.
 Use a wide spatula to remove veggies from the top and set on one side of a platter.
 Remove steak to the other side.
 Serve with a side salad, if desired.

 Country Bob's All Purpose Sauce contains tomato concentrate, vinegar, sugar, molasses, onion, garlic tamarind and other seasonings.
+Substitute any all purpose sauce found with the steak sauce.

 Braising steaks are best for this dish.
 Braising is not recommended for top round (which is often just marked as "round,"), so use an eye or bottom round steak for this dish.
 You can certainly tenderize any braising steak with a meat mallet or other tenderizer first before seasoning, and cooking time can be increased as needed.
 Good braising steaks include chuck eye, chuck arm, chuck 7-bone steak, mock tender, chuck tender steak and flat iron.
 The potatoes are cooked unpeeled so that they hold together better, but feel free to peel them if you prefer.